zerstoeren/smb-scan/README.md

 SMB-Scan - This is a forked version of the original by Crypt0s.
 Thanks to him for starting the project.
 Read below.
 ========

-Python-based SMB Share scanner -- scans a bunch of computers, outputs the path and the file permissions for the account
+Python-based SMB Share scanner -- scans a bunch of computers, outputs the file share, SMB version, and some banner information when available.

 Just a note is that I kind of started a re-write of this because of some other areas that I would eventually like to take this code in the future.